 Rising Juniors and Seniors

-Remember, when selecting rooms for the coming school year, the Residence Life Office uses your high school graduation date (not your class standing) to determine which options are available to you.
+Remember, when selecting rooms for the coming school year, the Campus Life Office uses your high school graduation date (not your class standing) to determine which options are available to you.
 Therefore, information provided here under Rising Juniors and Seniors will apply to all current second or third-year students (or beyond) who are selecting spaces for the coming fall.

 Where Can I Live?

-Third and Fourth-Year students are eligible to live in any college-owned housing location, with the exception of our first-year student residence halls, Bergsaker and Solberg.
+Third and Fourth-Year students are eligible to live in any Augie-owned housing location, with the exception of our first-year student residence halls, Bergsaker and Solberg.
 Visit Housing Options for more information about each of our residential communities.

 How Do I Choose My Next Room?